RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/state-estimation/radar-camera-sensor-fusion.md

 ## Tracker Framework
 The framework has the following major components:
 - Data Association - Sensor Measurements
-- Sensor Fusion - Extended Kalman Filter
+- Sensor Fusion - Kalman Filter
 - Track Updates
 - Motion Compensation of Tracks
 - Track Association
 - Tracker Evaluation and Metrics

 ### Data Association - Sensor Measurements
-You must be getting an array of detections from camera and RADAR for every frame.
-First of all you need to link the corresponding detections in both (all) the sensors.
-This is  done using computing a distance cost volume for each detection from a sensor with each detection from another sensor.
-Scipy library performs good resources for computing such functions in Python.
+The tracker recieves an array of detections from camera and RADAR for every frame.
+First of all ythe tracker needs to link the corresponding detections in both the sensors.
+This is done by computing a distance cost volume for each detection from a sensor with each detection from another sensor.
+The Scipy library in Python provides good resources for computing such functions.
 Then you need to use a minimization optimization function to associate detections such that overall cost (Euclidean distance) summed up over the entire detections is minimized.
 For doing that Hungarian data association rule is used.
 It matches the minimum weight in a bipartite graph.
 Scipy library provides good functionality for this as well.

-Since later we are supposed to associate these detections with the predictions from EKF (explained in the later section), we need to compensate their state values according to the ego vehicle motion.
+Since later we are supposed to associate these detections with the predictions from KF (explained in the later section), we need to compensate their state values according to the ego vehicle motion.
 This is done to compare (associate) the detections from sensors and prediction algorithm on a common ground.
 You must already be having ego vehicle state information from odometry sensors.
 Using these two states - Ego vehicles state and oncoming state - oncoming vehicle state is to be output as if the ego vehicle motion was not there.

-### Gaussian state prediction - Kalman Filter
+### Tracker - Kalman Filter
 Kalman Filter is an optimal filtering and estimation technique which uses a series of measurements (with noise) over time to estimate the unknown variables which tend to be more accurate than the individual estimates.
 It is widely used concept ina variety of fields ranging from state estimation to optimal controls and motion planning.
 The algorithm works as a two step process which are as follows:
 - Prediction Step
 - Measurement Step